Grey Box Application Testing: What It Is and Why You Need It

 The most effective penetration tests don’t adhere to a strict set of steps—instead, the pen-testers should tailor the tests to address a company’s specific needs.
 For example, a healthcare company will have much stricter regulatory guidelines to which it must adhere.
 Therefore, using a stock template for pen testing may not address these standards.

-Grey box testing analyzes code and identifies vulnerabilities.
+Grey box application testing analyzes code and identifies vulnerabilities.
 A grey box penetration test requires access to the different credentials that the app supports to cover all use cases.
 This approach to application testing ensures that unauthorized users cannot access another user’s data or escalate privileges.

 Once the testing is done, the team reports to the client to strategize fixes.
 The PASTA methodology allows the client to prioritize the app remediation process so that they make the most crucial fixes first.